Shop Subscribe

 1. SworkIt – Free

-Fourteen million people have downloaded this free app, which allows users to create personalized workouts that range from five minutes to an hour in length.
+Fourteen million people have downloaded this free app, which lets users create personalized workouts ranging from 5 minutes to 1 hour.
 There are options for cardio, Yoga, strength training, circuit activities, and more.
-This is a perfect fit for P.E. teachers who want to switch up the type of activities from one class to the next, but don’t have a lot of time to create such a variation in lesson plans.
-The workouts that happen in SworkIt can sync to other fitness apps like Fitbit, DailyMile, MyFitnessPal, and more.
+This is a perfect fit for P.E. teachers who want to switch up the types of activities from one class to the next but don’t have much time to create such variation in lesson plans.
+Workouts in SworkIt can sync with other fitness apps like Fitbit, DailyMile, MyFitnessPal, and more.

 2. Hudl Technique – Free

-This app makes slow motion video assessment possible, making it applicable to both P.E. class and school sports settings.
-The app can analyze baseball swings, or set up side-by-side comparisons of tennis techniques.
-You can record video in high-definition video, and upload videos and images from other sources, like the phone camera.
+This app enables slow-motion video assessment, making it applicable to both P.E. classes and school sports settings.
+The app can analyze baseball swings or set up side-by-side comparisons of tennis techniques.
+You can record high-definition video and upload videos and images from other sources, like the phone camera.
 Hudl also offers a library of video resources to help students learn new skill sets.

 3. Fit Radio – Free

 Nothing gets a kid’s feet moving quite like the right music.
 Eliminate the time it takes to create the right playlists for your activities by choosing from thousands of lists already available in this app.
-There are 15 to 20 available playlists in each genre that are changed up daily.
-There is even a setting for picking kid-friendly tunes that are void of profanity and inappropriate content.
+There are 15 to 20 available playlists in each genre, updated daily.
+There is even a setting for selecting kid-friendly tunes free of profanity and inappropriate content.

 4. Skitch – Free

-This app is not P.E.-specific but its capabilities work well in the setting.
-Skitch is a product of Evernote (the popular organization app), and it allows users to visually communicate ideas in a variety of ways.
-In a P.E. class, Skitch is useful for taking photos of students trying out new skills, and then attaching ideas and tips to the image.
-Sports coaches can also use the Skitch app to draw out plays, or comment on images of plays that have already occurred.
+This app is not P.E.-specific, but its capabilities work well in the setting.
+Skitch, a product of Evernote (the popular note-taking app), allows users to visually communicate ideas in a variety of ways.
+In a P.E. class, Skitch is useful for taking photos of students trying out new skills and then attaching ideas and tips to the image.
+Sports coaches can also use the Skitch app to draw out plays or comment on images of plays that have already occurred.

 5. FitnessMeter – $1.99

-FitnessMeter is the ultimate tool for measuring student athletic pursuits – from speed to agility to altitude to general physical shape.
-The app has video functions that help with measuring outcomes, like distance and height.
+FitnessMeter is the ultimate tool for measuring student athletic performance – from speed and agility to altitude and overall physical condition.
+The app has video features that help measure outcomes, such as distance and height.
 It even has a function that counts repetition on activities like jumping jacks, push-ups, sit-ups, and chin-ups.

 6. Balance It – $1.99

 This app is specific to helping students develop gymnastics skills through Task Card learning.
-With more than 60 hand-drawn balances, starting at beginner level and working up in difficulty, it’s a scalable app that can work for a variety of ages and fitness levels.
-In addition to individual “balance” challenges, there are paired ones and challenges written for larger group teamwork.
+With more than 60 hand-drawn balances, ranging from beginner to advanced, it’s a scalable app that can work for a variety of ages and fitness levels.
+In addition to individual “balance” challenges, there are paired challenges and challenges written for larger-group teamwork.

-While Physical Education apps can’t take the place of the actual physical activities in class, they can supplement what teachers are already doing quite well.
-Blending the available technology with good old-fashioned exercise and skill building is a cutting-edge way to maximize the impact of P.E. classes and keep students genuinely excited about the activities taking place.
+While Physical Education apps can’t replace the actual physical activities in class, they can supplement what teachers are already doing quite well.
+Blending available technology with good old-fashioned exercise and skill-building is a cutting-edge way to maximize the impact of P.E. classes and keep students genuinely excited about the activities.

 Recommended